YipengHu/MPHY0030/tutorials/image_filtering/python/readme.md

 # Image filtering

-Using scipy functions to demonstrate smoothing and differentiating operators.
+Using scipy functions to demonstrate smoothing and differentiating operators and a NumPy FFT implementation.